NittoNeko/CastleWar/README.md

 This project is:

-  - poorly designed and organized due to time restriction.
+  - poorly designed and organized due to lack of time.
   - just to demonstrate our understandings of basic elements of a game.